What Is The Right Of First Refusal (ROFR) In Real Estate And How Does It Work?

 What Is The Right Of First Refusal In Real Estate?

-Put simply, it’s a type of legal clause that you may find in a contract or lease, especially on a property that a rental tenant may be looking to acquire from a landlord.
-ROFR essentially gives interested buyers a contractual right to be the first party to have an opportunity to place an offer on a property when it’s listed on the market for sale by its owner.
+The right of first refusal is a legal clause in a real estate contract or lease.
+You’ll typically find it used in an agreement for a property a tenant wants to purchase from a landlord.
+ROFR essentially gives interested buyers a contractual right to be the first party to place an offer on a property when it’s listed for sale by an owner.

 How Does ROFR Work?

-Another real estate term you may hear besides ROFR is ROFO, or right of first offer.
-While both of these clauses allow a buyer to make the first move, ROFO doesn’t require the seller to negotiate with the rights holder.
+Another real estate term you may hear is “right of first offer” (ROFO).
+While ROFO and ROFR each allow a buyer to make the first move, ROFO allows the seller to entertain other offers.

 What Are the Advantages And Disadvantages Of An ROFR For The Buyer?